-The personnel costs include funding to fill 20 vacant officer positions in or prior to FY2023.
-The salaries of approximately 105 Law Enforcement Officer Positions, which may fluctuate according to future staffing needs, includes current vacancies of Law Enforcement Officers and non-sworn positions equating to 49 FTEs (all appropriated MCSAP FTE slots).
+The personnel costs include funding to fill 27 vacant officer positions in or prior to FY2023.
+The salaries of approximately 106 Law Enforcement Officer Positions (79+27), which may fluctuate according to future staffing needs, includes current vacancies of Law Enforcement Officers and non-sworn positions equating to 48.27 FTEs (all appropriated MCSAP FTE slots).
 The positions will be paid in part or in full with MCSAP Federal funds.
 MCSAP-funded non-sworn personnel include, managers, compliance investigators, safety auditors, data entry clerks, and administrative support personnel.

-Law enforcement officers at the rank of sergeant or below work a 40-hour week (annualized salary at 2,080 hours) and are categorized as "Uniformed Enforcement Staff" in the table above.
+Law enforcement officers at the rank of Sergeant or below work a 40-hour week (annualized salary at 2,080 hours) and are categorized as "Uniformed Enforcement Staff" in the table above.
 Administrative/Command Level Law Enforcement officers (categorized as "Uniformed Command Staff"), as well as civilian employees (categorized as "Civilian Staff" or "New Entrant Staff" depending on their responsibilities), work a 37.5-hour week (annualized salary at 1,950 hours).
 The projected promotion-related salary increases for all officers (ranks of Officer and Officer First Class), in accordance with the SCDPS Law Enforcement Career Path, have also been included in this proposal.
 A 3% increase is included to allow a potential cost of living increases in State FY2022 and FY2023.
 The actual salary for each MCSAP-funded employee will be included in each voucher based on the exact amount of paid time for hours worked, leave taken (annual or sick) and State holidays observed.

-Law enforcement managers (Captains and Lieutenants, sergeant, and corporal) and the grant manager spend time supervising staff and conducting activities to meet the objectives of this project.
-Activities include but are not limited to overseeing daily operations, scheduling work assignments, monitoring pertinent data to observe/address emerging CMV safety concerns, provide training/technical assistance, ensuring compliance to policies and procedures.
+Law Enforcement Managers (Lieutenant, Sergeant, and Corporal) and the Grant Manager spend time supervising staff and conducting activities to meet the objectives of this project.
+Activities include, but are not limited to overseeing daily operations, scheduling work assignments, monitoring pertinent data to observe/address emerging CMV Safety concerns, provide training/technical assistance, ensuring compliance to policies and procedures.

-Law enforcement officers (Officer, Officer Pre-Cert, Officer - New Hires, Officer First Class, Lance Corporal, Master Officer) conduct enforcement activities including inspections at fixed and roadside locations, CMV-related traffic enforcement activities, specialized CMV-related enforcement initiatives, outreach efforts as assigned, training, data entry for tracking purposes, and other duties assigned in support of this project.
+Law Enforcement Officers (Officer, Officer Pre-Cert, Officer - New Hires, Officer First Class, Lance Corporal, Master Officer) conduct enforcement activities including inspections at fixed and roadside locations, CMV-related traffic enforcement activities, specialized CMV-Related Enforcement Initiatives, outreach efforts as assigned, training, data entry for tracking purposes, and other duties assigned in support of this project.